I’m really happy to share with you one of the most special tutorials I have designed so far :

 Lesson No. 75 ‘for Dessert’!!!

-This Course was launched in September 2012, for my online students at PianoCareerAcademy.com – and during these two years we have covered an impressive distance (more details in the video below – and also on the Complete List of PCA Tutorials!).
+This Course was launched in September 2012, for my online students at PianoCareerAcademy.com – and since then we have covered an impressive distance (more details in the video below – and also on the Complete List of PCA Tutorials!).

-Most Lessons from the Course are based on Nikolaev’s Russian School of Piano Playing (a fundamental method book that covers the first 2-3 years of piano practice) – but once in 5-10 Lessons we also have a Lesson for ‘Dessert’, practicing a jazz/modern piece , or a piano arrangement of a famous orchestral piece (like we will do today), or a beautiful piano piece that is not included in this book.
+Most Lessons from the Course are based on Nikolaev’s Russian School of Piano Playing (a fundamental method book that covers the first 2-3 years of piano practice) – but once in 5-10 Lessons we also have a Lesson for ‘Dessert’: we practice a jazz/modern piece , or a piano arrangement of a famous orchestral piece (like we will do today), or a beautiful piano piece that is not included in this book.

 This piece is usually associated with the magic of Christmas – but it can certainly be practiced and enjoyed during any other time of the year!